-Following the punitive war against Midian, Elazar the High Priest taught the soldiers how to kasher the utensils they had captured in the war.
+Following the punitive war against Midian, Elazar the High Priest taught the soldiers how to kasher the utensils they had captured during the campaign.

-“Elazar the kohen said to the soldiers returning from the campaign: this is the rule that God commanded Moses: ...
-Whatever was used over fire, must be brought over fire and purged, and then purified with the sprinkling water.
-However, that which was not used over fire need only be immersed in a mikveh [ritual bath].”
+“This is the Torah law that God commanded Moses: ...
+Any article that was used over fire, must be passed over fire and it will be pure; but it must be purified with the sprinkling water.
+However, that which was not used over fire, you must pass through water.”
 (Num.
 31:21-23)

-Why was it Elazar who taught these laws to the soldiers, and not Moses himself?
+Why was it Elazar who instructed the soldiers, and not Moses?

-The Talmud explains that Moses, in his anger at the soldiers for not conducting the war properly, forgot to instruct them to kasher the Midianite utensils.
-“Because Moses came to anger, he came to error.
-Thus, the laws of purifying heathen vessels escaped him” (Rashi 31:21, from the Sifre).
+The Sages explained that Moses, in his anger at the soldiers for not conducting the war properly, forgot to instruct them about kashering the Midianite utensils.
+“Because Moses became angry, he came to err, and the laws of purifying gentile vessels escaped him” (Rashi 31:21, from the Sifrei).

-There are two stages to purifying utensils.
-First, any forbidden substances absorbed in the vessel must be removed.
-“Whatever was used over fire, must be brought over fire and purged.”
-The second stage is immersion in a mikveh.
+We see that there are two steps to purifying used utensils obtained from non-Jews.
+First, we must purge any forbidden substances absorbed in the utensil.
+“Any article that was used over fire, must be passed over fire and it will be pure.”
+The second step is immersing the utensil in a mikveh.
 The waters of the ritual bath purify the vessel, preparing it to enter the domain of Israel.
-This process is comparable to the immersion of a proselyte, as he leaves the non-Jewish world and joins the people of Israel.
+This second step is similar to the ritual immersion of converts, as they leave the non-Jewish world and join the Jewish people.

-The first stage in acquiring the land took place in the time of the Avot (Patriarchs).
+The first stage took place during the era of the Avot.
 “Rise, walk the Land, through its length and breadth, for I will give it to you” (Gen. 13:17).
-Why did Abraham, Isaac and Jacob need to walk throughout the land?
-Their travels throughout the land — building altars, digging wells and raising crops — was analogous to the process of purging the utensil, removing the prohibition absorbed in it.
+Why did Abraham, Isaac, and Jacob need to walk throughout the Land of Israel?
+Their journeys - building altars, digging wells, raising crops — were analogous to the first step in purging a utensil, as we remove the prohibited substances absorbed in it.

-For this reason, there was no need to purify the utensils gained in the wars with Sichon and Og.
-The lands of the Emorites, across the Jordan, took on the holiness of the Land of Israel (Nachmanides on Num.
+For this reason, there was no need to purify the utensils acquired in the battles with Sichon and Og.
+The lands of the Amorites took on the holiness of the Land of Israel (see Nachmanides on Num.
 31:23).

 Why then was it necessary to purify the spoils from the war in Midian?
-Moses, in fact, mistakenly thought that it was not necessary.
-Moses viewed the war as “God’s revenge against the Midianites” (Num.
-31:3).
-He saw this war as a conquest, so that the land of Midian would also receive the holiness of the Land of Israel.
+Moses in fact thought that it was not necessary.
+He saw this war as a conquest, and he thought the land of Midian would also acquire the holiness of the Land of Israel.

-God, however, knew that the war would not be waged with absolutely pure motives and actions.
-In the end, the land of Midian would not be added to the Land of Israel.
+God, however, knew that the war would not be waged with pure motives.
+In the end, the land of Midian would not become part of the Land of Israel.
 Therefore, God commanded the soldiers to “take revenge for the Israelites” (Num.
 31:2).
 This would not be a war of reprisal for God, but for the Jewish people.

 (Shemuot HaRe’iyah, Matot-Masei 5690/1930)